Implementing Application Whitelisting

 Download ACSC Protect Notice, Implementing Application Whitelisting (PDF), April 2016

-- Application whitelisting is the most effective strategy in the Australian Signals Directorate's (ASD) Strategies to Mitigate Targeted Cyber Intrusions.
+- Application whitelisting is the most effective strategy in the Australian Signals Directorate's (ASD) Strategies to Mitigate Cyber Security Incidents.

 - This document has been developed by ASD to provide high-level guidance on what application whitelisting is, what application whitelisting is not and how to implement an application whitelisting solution.